Battlepug: Scrabbly

 Scrabbly meets The Warrior in the abandoned swamp village of Patoka.
 He is a somewhat crazy old hermit and often goes on rambling speeches using the words "scribbly" and "scrabbly".

 Moll

 Battlepug is a bedside story being told by the attractive Moll to her two talking dogs, Mingo the Pug and Colfax the French Bulldog, while she passes time waiting in a lavish room, supposedly with no doors, in a tower high above a grand city.
 She is shown to be nude with tattoos on her arms.

 Story arcs

 Battlepug is a revenge story that is dotted with absurd and often comical monster battles as The Warrior travels across a mystical world in search of vengeance.

 The first volume of Battlepug is called "Blood and Drool".

 In print

 The first year of Battlepug comics were collected into a hardcover book published by Dark Horse Comics on July 4, 2012.

-Merchandise

-Superherostuff is the exclusive retailer for all Battlepug merchandise.